ToxFAQs⢠for Chloromethane

 What is chloromethane?

-Chloromethane, also called methyl chloride, can be manmade or occur naturally.
-It is found all over the environment since it is produced by rotting wood, marine animals, and fungus, .
+Chloromethane, also called methyl chloride, is a colorless gas that can be manmade or occur naturally.
+It is found all over the environment since it is produced by rotting wood, marine animals, and fungus.
 It is manufactured and used in products such as silicones, and can also be formed by burning manmade products, such as cigarettes or plastics.
-More than 50 years ago, chloromethane was used to cool refrigerators but it was replaced with other chemicals because it was learned that chloromethane was a health risk to people if it leaked from the refrigerator.
+More than 50 years ago, chloromethane was used to cool refrigerators but it was replaced with other chemicals once it was discovered that chloromethane was a health risk to people if it leaked from the refrigerator.

 What happens to chloromethane in the environment?